ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

   solution.
 See WIP for more information.

-* `test_stderr`: is used to redefine the function which compare the standart erro channel of the student function and the one of the solution.
+* `test_stderr`: is used to redefine the function which compare the standart error channel of the student function and the one of the solution.
 See WIP for more information.

-* `after`: is used to redefine a function which is called with the current tested inputs, the student result and the solution result and returns a new report which is concatened to reports built with the result of the functions `~test`, `~test_sdtout` and `~test_sdterr`.
+* `after`: is used to redefine a function which is called with the current tested inputs, the student result and the solution result and returns a report.
 Enables for example to inspect references introduced with `~before`, `~before_user` or `~before_reference` and build an appropriate report.
 See WIP for more information.

-* `before_reference`: is used to redefine a function called right before the application of solution function to the current tested inputs.
+* `before_reference`: is used to redefine a function called right before the application of the current tested inputs to the solution.
 This enables for example to introduce a reference or make a side effect before each test.
 See WIP for more information.

-* `before_user`: is used to redefine a function called right before the application of the student function to the current tested inputs.
+* `before_user`: is used to redefine a function called right before the application the current tested inputs to the student function.
 This enables to introduce a reference or make a side effect between solution evaluation and student function evaluation.
 See WIP for more information.

 * `before`: same as `before_reference` for
   `test_function_<nb_args>`.
 Since no solution is evaluated, there is